NZMSA/2018-Phase-1/7. State Management + Context/README.md

 React itself, is a library for UI.
 It does not come with any explicit way to manage state cleverly.
 State can be described as a property of the system.
 In this case we are trying to manage the "Global" state of a system.
 So state that is available to all parts of the system.

 ### Problem with React's state management system
-If you are using react as it is, you would be passing "Props" through intermediate elements to pass the data down to another component.
+If you are using React as it is, you would be passing "Props" through intermediate elements to pass the data down to another component.

 The easiest way to explain why this is problematic is by giving the example that's on the React Documentation